geut/socket-signal/README.md

 ### Server

-The server interface is minimal and you have to build your own abstraction on top it.
-Check: [server-test](/tests/server-test.js)
+If you want a server with a minimal implementation to handle peer connections you can use [SocketSignalServerMap](lib/server-map.js) or build your own abstraction on top the server interface `SocketSignalServer`.

 ## <a name="issues"></a> Issues